Solving Performance and Stability for VentureBeat

 Performance and uptime

-In the last couple of years, the site faced a number of infrastructure problems that it couldn’t ultimately resolve on its own.
+In the past couple of years, the site faced a number of infrastructure problems that it couldn’t ultimately resolve on its own.
 Among them were uptime and performance issues, including response times between 1,500 and 2,000 milliseconds on a daily basis.
 Such unacceptably low levels can have a negative effect on search engine ranking factors, in addition to their impact on readers.

 The performance issues affected the back end as well.
 One bug would, on its own, maddeningly change CMS settings without user keystrokes.
 Sometimes editors would click “save” on something and it wouldn’t save.
 They were all frustrating problems that added needless time and pain to the team’s workflow.
 According to Director of Technology Steve Tidwell, “the list was long.”